 Brown frequently stayed with Douglass during his trips back east to acquire money and arms during these years, one such visit captured by their joint letter to Brown's wife in January 1858.

 But despite his own heightened militancy, Douglass believed in the importance of political action to bring an end to slavery, placing him at odds with the increasing radicalism of Brown.
-The two men joined other abolitionist leaders at the Detroit home of William Wells in March 1859 but were unable to resolve the stalemate over their differing views.
+The two men joined other abolitionist leaders at the Detroit home of William Webb in March 1859 but were unable to resolve the stalemate over their differing views.

 Douglass refused to join Brown's Harpers Ferry raid